Tuition, Fees & Financial Aid

 Financial aid is available, including scholarships and loans.

 You should apply for financial aid at the same time that you apply for admission, although no financial aid award will be made until after you are admitted.
 It is extremely important to apply properly and on time for all forms of financial aid.
 Loan amounts are determined by the Office of Financial Aid using the information you provide in the FAFSA form.
-For more information, be sure to check out the Applying for Aid page.

 Law school is an investment.
 Consider carefully how your legal education will be financed and what your needs really are while in school.
 We would be happy to discuss these issues with you as you make your decision about attending law school.